What is Depression?

 The process of talking in depth about your difficulties with a Clinical Psychologist will also help you make sense of why you started feeling depressed and how your thoughts and behaviours are maintaining your symptoms.

 Your therapist will be looking out for symptoms like those listed below.
 But, please remember that trying to diagnose yourself by reading the symptoms can be inaccurate.
 The symptoms below are offered here as for information.
-If you are concerned you may suffer from depression, take our test instead or book an assessment with a Clinical Psychologist.
+If you are concerned you may suffer from depression, take our free online Depression test or book an assessment with a Clinical Psychologist.
 Find out what a diagnostic assessment involves here.

 Symptoms of depression include: